Prestige Stateroom Deck 6

 Departure 08/11/2024 at 23:00

 Beyond the Arctic Circle, you will discover Narvik, nestling in the heart of impressive mountains that plunge into the Ofotfjord.
 It is on the verge of obtaining the “sustainable destination” label, a national label awarded to destinations that are committed to a sustainable approach to tourism for the long term.
 You will be mesmerised by its scenery.
 From Narvik, it is possible to take the Ofoten Line towards Sweden.
 This historic railway once linked the mineral-rich mines of Kiruna in Sweden to the ice-free port of Narvik.
-You will experience unique moments whether meeting the Sami people ─ reindeer herders who have ancestral traditions and yet embrace modernity.

 Arrival 09/11/2024 early morning